-Orientation of data in relation to geological Whether sample compositing has been applied.
-Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering One metre individual samples routinely split by the drill rig cyclone are undertaken for all RC drill holes but only submitted for analysis where there is a high probability of mineralisation from geological interpretation of the drill samples.
+Whether sample compositing has been applied.
+One metre individual samples routinely split by the drill rig cyclone are undertaken for all RC drill holes but only submitted for analysis where there is a high probability of mineralisation from geological interpretation of the drill samples.
 Six metre sample compositing has also been undertaken for all drill holes in the current program.
 Composite sampling is undertaken using a stainless steel spear (trowel) at one metre samples and combined in a calico bag.
-Drilling is designed to cross the mineralisation as close to perpendicular as possible.
+Orientation of data in relation to Whether the orientation of sampling achieves unbiased sampling of possible structures and Drilling is designed to cross the mineralisation as close to perpendicular as possible. geological structure the extent to which this is known, considering the deposit type.
 Most drill holes are designed at a dip of approximately -60 degrees.
-The structure the deposit type. mineralisation at Break of Day and Lena is interpreted to dip between 70-90 degrees to the west.
+The mineralisation at Break of Day and Lena is interpreted to dip between 70-90 degrees to the west.
 Drill intersections at Break of Day are interpreted to be between 50-80% of the drill intersection width.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No orientation based sampling bias is known at this time.
 Sample security The measures taken to ensure sample security.
 Chain of custody is managed by internal staff.
 Drill samples are stored on site and transported by a licenced reputable transport company to a registered laboratory in Perth (Genalysis-Intertek at Maddington).
 When at the laboratory samples are stored in a locked yard before being processed and tracked through preparation and analysis (Lab-Trak system).
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No external audits or reviews of modelling techniques and data have been undertaken.